Industrial and organizational psychology: Topics

+I-O psychologists deal with a wide range of topics concerning people in the workplace.

 Job analysis

 Job analysis encompasses a number of different methods including, but not limited to, interviews, questionnaires, task analysis, and observation.
 A job analysis primarily involves the systematic collection of information about a job.
 A task-oriented job analysis involves an assessment of the duties, tasks, and/or competencies a job requires.
 By contrast, a worker-oriented job analysis involves an examination of the knowledge, skills, abilities, and other characteristics (KSAOs) required to successfully perform the work.
-Information obtained from job analyses are used for many purposes, including the creation job-relevant selection procedures, the development of criteria for performance appraisals, the conducting of performance appraisals, and the development and implementation of training programs.
+Information obtained from job analyses are used for many purposes, including the creation of job-relevant selection procedures, the development of criteria for performance appraisals, the conducting of performance appraisals, and the development and implementation of training programs.

 Personnel recruitment and selection

 I-O psychologists design (a) recruitment processes and (b) personnel selection systems.
 Personnel recruitment is the process of identifying qualified candidates in the workforce and getting them to apply for jobs within an organization.
 Personnel recruitment processes include developing job announcements, placing ads, defining key qualifications for applicants, and screening out unqualified applicants.

 Personnel selection is the systematic process of hiring and promoting personnel.
-Personnel selection systems employ evidence-based practices to determine the most qualified candidates.
-Personnel selection involves both the newly hired and individuals who can be promoted from within the organization.
-Common selection tools include ability tests (e.g., cognitive, physical, or psycho-motor), knowledge tests, personality tests, structured interviews, the systematic collection of biographical data, and work samples.
-I-O psychologists must evaluate evidence regarding the extent to which selection tools predict job performance.
+Personnel selection systems employing I-O psychology methods use quantitative data to determine the most qualified candidates.
+This can involve the use of psychological tests, Biographical Information Blanks, interviews, work samples, and assessment centers.

 Personnel selection procedures are usually validated, i.e., shown to be job relevant to personnel selection, using one or more of the following types of validity: content validity, construct validity, and/or criterion-related validity.
 I-O psychologists must adhere to professional standards in personnel selection efforts.
 SIOP (e.g., Principles for validation and use of personnel selection procedures) and APA together with the National Council on Measurement in Education (e.g., Standards for educational and psychological testing are sources of those standards.
 The Equal Employment Opportunity Commission's Uniform guidelines are also influential in guiding personnel selection decisions.

 A meta-analysis of selection methods found that general mental ability (g factor) was the best overall predictor of job performance and attainment in training.